Kavita Kané

 Kavita Kané (born 5 August 1966) is an Indian writer and former journalist.
 She is known for writing Mythology-fiction.
 All of her books are based on Indian mythology.
 Her bestselling novel is Karna's wife: the Outcast Queen'.
-She is an author of the new era of retelling.

 Early life and education

 Born in Mumbai, Kavita Kané grew up in other cities like Patna, Delhi and Pune.
 She is an alumna of Fergusson College, Pune and has completed her post graduation, both in English Literature and Mass Communication, from the University of Pune.
 Although, initially, she wanted to be in the administrative services, she chose a career in journalism because she wanted to write and it was the only pragmatic career option for writing.
 She worked for 20 years in various media houses - Magna Publications, Daily News and Analysis and The Times of India.
 After the success of her debut novel, Karna's Wife, she opted to become a full time author.